 As the name suggests, the goal of predictive maintenance is to predict when maintenance is needed.
 While there is no Magic 8-Ball, there are several condition-monitoring devices and techniques that can be employed for effectively predicting failure, as well as providing advanced warning for maintenance on the horizon.

 Known as a nondestructive or nonintrusive testing technology, infrared (IR) thermography in predictive maintenance is widely used.
 With IR cameras, personnel are able to detect high temperatures (aka, hotspots) in equipment.
 Worn components, including malfunctioning electrical circuits, typically emit heat that will display as a hotspot on a thermal image (“Predictive Maintenance,” Lean Manufacturing Tools).

 With acoustic technologies, personnel can detect gas, liquid or vacuum leaks in equipment on a sonic or ultrasonic level.
-Considered less expensive than ultrasonic technology, sonic technology is highly useful on mechanical equipment but limited in its use.
-Ultrasonic technology, on the other hand, has more applications and is more reliable in detecting mechanical issues.
+Considered less expensive than ultrasonic technology, sonic technology is useful on mechanical equipment but limited in its use.
+Ultrasonic technology has more applications and is more reliable in detecting mechanical issues.

 It allows a technician to “hear friction and stress in rotating machinery, which can predict deterioration earlier than conventional techniques” (“Predictive Maintenance,” Wikipedia) by using instrumentation to convert sounds in the 20- to 100-kilohertz range into “auditory or visual signals that can be heard/seen by a technician.
 These high frequencies are the exact frequencies generated by worn and underlubricated bearings, faulty electrical equipment, leaky valves, etc.” (Wright, “How to Leverage Multiple Predictive Maintenance Technologies”).